PissedPawn/Pixel-Animation-State-Manager/README.md

-Implementing SOLID principles to write more organized, reusable, extended code for 2d platformer games
+Implementing SOLID principles to write more organized, reusable, extendable code for 2d platformer games